I Will Be (album)

-I Will Be is the debut album by Dum Dum Girls, released on March 30, 2010.
+I Will Be is the first album by Dum Dum Girls, released on March 30, 2010.
 The first pressing by HoZac Records was released as a 12" vinyl LP with a black-and-white version of the current album art.
-After the band signed to Sub Pop, the album was rereleased later in 2010 on both CD and 12" vinyl with the full colored cover.
+After the band later signed to Sub Pop, the album was rereleased in 2010 on both CD and 12" vinyl with the full colored cover.

-Three singles were issued from I Will Be: "Jail La La", released by Sub Pop as a 7" single on February 16, 2010; "Bhang Bhang, I'm a Burnout", released as a 7" single on November 23, 2010 by Slumberland Records; and "It Only Takes One Night", released by Sub Pop as a promo-only CD-R.
+Three singles were issued from I Will Be: "Jail La La", released by Sub Pop as a 7" single on February 16, 2010; "Bhang Bhang, I'm a Burnout", released as a 7" single on November 23, 2010, by Slumberland Records; and "It Only Takes One Night", released by Sub Pop as a promo-only CD-R.

 Reception

 The album received generally positive reviews upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 79, based on 23 reviews, which indicates "Generally favorable reviews".